 If their need changes, they can simply upgrade to a more suitable subscription with a few clicks.

-Benefit 3.
-No Specially Required Hardware
+3. No Special Hardware Needed

 While the SaaS provider requires a great deal of high-tech software or a third-party hosting provider, users can access the platform with any type of device provided that they’re internet enabled.

 For example, you’ll need a Windows 10 with a minimum processor of 1 GHz to use Microsoft Word.

 However, a SaaS platform like Google Docs allows you to write long-form texts without hardware requirements.